-7. Member State support for RIs should be promoted in projects funded by national programs in Member States, supporting the national node and increasing the quality and impact of the proposed activities.
-The national rules for eligibility should be adapted to allow acceptance of ERICs (which, for example, would be beneficiary only if applying to the calls in coordination with the national RI).

-8. ERICs in any Member State, independently of the details of the hosting arrangements, must be clearly recognized as a distinct, international, established institution with its own legal entity as per the ERICs regulations, different from the national RI.
-The EC must be vigilant to ensure that all the partners respect the ERIC entities.
+3. Member State support for ERICs should be promoted in competitive funding calls in the framework of national programs, supporting the national nodes and hubs and increasing the quality and impact of the proposed activities.
+The national rules for eligibility should be adapted to allow the participation of ERICs as beneficiaries (for example, they could be beneficiary by applying to the calls through the national nodes or through the seat).
+ERICs in any Member State, independently of the details of the hosting arrangements, must be clearly recognised as a distinct, international, established institution with its own legal entity as per the ERIC Regulation, including the national ERIC nodes and hubs.
+The EC must be vigilant to ensure that all the Members States recognise the ERIC entities.

-9. Funding mechanisms should be adapted to unfold the full potential of ERICs and to meet the needs of Big Science projects in terms of volume of funding, of multinational and cross-border availability, and of prioritization of large scale projects that will benefit from ERIC infrastructure support.
+4. Funding mechanisms should be adapted to unfold the full potential of ERICs to meet the needs of large science projects in terms of volume and multinational and cross-border availability, as well as prioritisation criteria in order to fully benefit from the ERIC infrastructure support.